RelationalAI CLI

 relation:

-rai load-csv my-database four-cols.csv --relation fourcols_schema \
+rai load-csv my_database four-cols.csv \

 command: